Scorpio Tankers Announces Repurchases of Its Common Shares

 Purchase of Common Shares

-Today, the Company purchased 224,000 of its common shares in the open market at an average price of $42.24 per share as part of the Company’s securities repurchase program.
+Over the last few days, the Company purchased 379,845 of its common shares in the open market at an average price of $39.77 per share as part of the Company’s securities repurchase program.

 About Scorpio Tankers Inc.